 2. What happens at an info session?

-You can find a lot of information about programs, admission requirements, study options and career opportunities on MacEwan.ca, but going to an info session is your chance to hear these things explained by a real, live person.
+MacEwan.ca has a lot of information about programs, admission requirements, study options and career opportunities, but attending a virtual info session is your chance to hear these things explained by a faculty member who knows the ins and outs of their program – and related careers.

-3. I’ve already applied — should I still go?
+3. I’ve already applied — should I still check out an info session?

 Even if you spoke to a friend who attended the same program or picked up information from a recruiter who came to your school, an info session is an opportunity to delve into the information you need to know.